sarahforzley/universal-docs/automation/scripts/README.md

 # Scripts

-PowerShell scripts can be created within PowerShell Universal to execute manually, on a scheudle or when events happen within the platform.
-They are stored on disk and also persisted to a local or remote Git repository.
+You can create PowerShell scripts within PowerShell Universal to execute manually, on a schedule, or when events happen within the platform.
+They are stored on disk and they persist to a local or remote Git repository.

 {% hint style="info" %}
-Script properties are stored in the `scripts.ps1` configuration file.
+The `scripts.ps1` configuration file stores the Script properties.
 {% endhint %}

 ## Add a New Script

-To add a new script, you can click the New Script button within the Automation / Scripts page.
+To add a new script, click the New Script button within the Automation / Scripts page.
 There are various settings you can provide for the script.

 ![](<../../.gitbook/assets/image (230).png>)